Operating Licence

 Setting out our responsibilities

-Our Operating Licence 2019–2023 (2.7MB), which contains our Customer Contract (6.4MB), began in November 2019.
+Our new Operating Licence 2024-28, which includes our Customer Contract, begins on 1 July 2024.
 Our Operating Licence is what allows us to supply you with drinking water, wastewater, recycled water and stormwater services.

 Our Operating Licence